 After residency, I attended Midwestern Baptist Theological Seminary in Kansas City, where I was approached concerning Angola, southern Africa.
 A former Portuguese colony, the nation was best known for its prolonged civil war.
 The human needs crisis in Angola was enormous, with hunger and preventable disease rampant in this otherwise very fertile nation.
 In 1988, I accepted a position in Angola, with the International Mission Board, SBC.
 En route to Angola, I participated in the tropical medicine school at Walter Reed Army Institute of Research in Washington, DC.

 Teri and I next enjoyed a year studying Portuguese in Lisbon, Portugal.
 On arrival in Angola, we worked the first year at the famous Kalukembe Hospital in southwestern Angola.
 At least once a week we performed MASH-style triage of wounded soldiers and civilians, and I became intimately familiar with the predominate diseases of poverty: malaria, tuberculosis, leprosy, measles and malnutrition.
 I was also fortunate to be mentored by the model physician staff at Kalukembe: Steve Foster (Canadian), André Rohner (Swiss), and Jean Pierre Brechett (Swiss/Angolan).
 Ultimately, we located in the city of Huambo (Novo Lisboa), in central Angola, where I partnered with churches of the Evangelical Alliance of Angola to provide mobile clinic services.
 We emphasized health education, vaccination, prenatal care, and treatment of the most common acute illnesses.
 Huambo was a prime military target, with attacks nightly against the city’s residents.
-In 1991, I was forced to evacuate my family amid increased fighting and just before the city’s fall to the opposing military forces.
+After just two years I was forced to evacuate my family amid increased fighting and just before the city’s fall to the opposing military forces.

-In 1995, I became part of Shoal Creek Community Church – one whose emphasis is to communicate the message of Jesus in a way especially relevant to our generation.
+I also became part of Shoal Creek Community Church – one whose emphasis is to communicate the message of Jesus in a way especially relevant to our generation.
 I also developed a relationship with Kanakuk Kamps – a network of Christian summer sports camps on Table Rock Lake in southern Missouri.
 In cooperation with Kanakuk’s president, Joe White, I authored two books, Darwin’s Demise (Masterbooks, 2001) and Nine Things Teens Need To Know & Parents Are Afraid To Talk About (New Leaf Press, 2006).
 I also wrote Where Do I Go To Get A Life?
 (Multnomah Publishers, 1995), Creative Defense (MasterBooks, 2001), and Where Do I Go From Here?
 Making the right decisions in life (New Leaf Press, 2002).